The Wisdom of the Woods

 – St. Bernard of Clairvaux

-In southeastern Pennsylvania, USA, the leaves are falling, the wind is breathing cooler, and the air smells rich with the scent of wood fires.
-We have a cycle of seasons here.
+In southeastern Pennsylvania, USA, we have a cycle of seasons.
 They rise and fall from spring to winter like the very lives we live.
-And every season is a chance for us to taste again the sweetness and the sorrow, to pass through by a gaze at creation, our own life in miniature.
+Every season is a chance for us to taste again the sweetness and the sorrow, to pass through by a gaze at creation, our own life in miniature.
 From the green fire of a youthful spring, to the ripe joys of summer, and into the contemplative colors of fall… we prepare ourselves for the quiet sleep of winter.
 We hear again that “still sad music of humanity” that haunted the poet William Wordsworth.
 Then the green fire awakens us again for a new springtime.

 As I walk the woods of this equally melancholic time that we live in, and look at the tumultuous days we’re experiencing in the Church and in world affairs and in the culture at large, with story after story of our brokenness and sin tumbling into the next like dry leaves scattering, so much seems to be fading.
 In our noise and haste, our worry and fear, many lessons are left unread and unlearned.
 We’ve no time for them, or for each other, as we scroll and click through our smartphones on disembodied news and events far off.
 We are missing the gift of the present.